 - 3 cloves of garlic

 - Sea salt and fresh cracked pepper, to taste

 - 2-3 fresh basil leaves, chopped

 - 1/2 tbsp fresh parsley, chopped

-Once they are roasted, remove from the oven and place in a Dutch oven.
-Over medium low heat combine the roasted tomatoes and onions, the reserved tomato sauce, sugar and remaining dried oregano and dried basil.
+Once they are roasted, remove them from the oven and place them in a Dutch oven.
+Over medium-low heat combine the roasted tomatoes and onions, the reserved tomato sauce, sugar, and remaining dried oregano and dried basil.
 Puree the mixture with an immersion blender.
 Simmer for at least two hours.
 Add the fresh basil and parsley; taste and re-season with salt or pepper if needed.

 - 2 tsp olive oil